 B. Admission Preferences

 The preferences utilized shall be the same as is used for the Tenant Based Housing Choice Voucher Program.
+Admission preferences will be consistent with all applicable Federal nondiscrimination and civil rights statutes and requirements.

 C. Selection from the Waiting List